aa-sikkkk/satya/docs/OpenAi-integration.md

   - Manage environment variables and secrets.
   - Monitor usage and security.
 - **Teachers/Students:**
-  - Use the NEBedu app as normal.
+  - Use the Satya app as normal.
 No server setup or configuration required.

 ---